 He says” It is my love and intimate knowledge of this area of France and deep connection with nature that inspired me to change direction in life and together conspire with Helen to create an extraordinary experience for our Romancing the Ordinary guests.
 I wish to share with others the delights of this special little corner of the French Riviera and hope that our guests will find their time with us a unique and special experience that they will never forget.
 Life is essentially a book, a story with a beginning and an end, although in my case there have been several books.
 Meeting Helen and establishing Romancing the Ordinary is the final book in my life, I suspect it will have many chapters and may possibly never end”.

-Helen the mother of two daughters and three grandchildren who was also born in Yorkshire, has always been an intrepid traveller and adventure seeker.
+Helen the mother of two daughters and three grandchildren who were also born in Yorkshire, has always been an intrepid traveller and adventure seeker.
 She has ridden the spectacular switchback mountain roads of India on an old Royal Enfield motorcycle, flown and free fall parachuted out of some lovely old vintage aircraft, skied her way down mountain tracks around the world and slept under the stars on live-aboard dive boats in remote locations so that she could dive amongst the early morning feeding sharks and other amazing marine life.
 More recently she took up sailing which is how she met Leslie with whom she now shares her life and their two homes one in Lincolnshire, England and the other being their beautiful villa that is tucked away in the forests of the French Riviera.

 Before Romancing the Ordinary was launched Helen had raced through life as a successful corporate lawyer and partner in a commercial law firm where she found herself immersed in a relentless lifestyle of 12 plus hour working days.
 Constantly plugged into a digital world of laptops, emails and telephone calls from which there seemed to be no escape, she felt that time with her family and her love of nature and the outdoor life were being severely compromised possibly along with her health too and so one day as she was sitting at her desk staring out of the window she simply made the decision to engage on the path to a new life and gave immediate notice of her intended departure.

 “I remember going home from work that day and asking myself what had I done?
 I really liked the people I was working with and had some great client relationships that had become friends over the years that I would miss and I didn’t have any idea what a new life might look or feel like.
 I do however believe in fate and in myself and so upon invitation from Leslie with whom I had been communicating from England about a possible joint sailing trip, I caught an aeroplane to the South of France where I lived alone on his boat MARA for two weeks exploring on foot, bus and train some of the hidden treasures of the French Riviera.
-A first meeting between the two of us some weeks later led to a number of conversations about the possibility of creating a special and unique retreat style holiday together.
+A first meeting between the two of us some weeks later led to a number of conversations about the possibility of creating a special and unique retreat-style holiday together.
 I was easily persuaded to stay on a few days more and so we talked some more and have been together ever since creating and developing our dream.
 It’s an amazing adventure for me to embark upon at my time of life but I do believe in my heart that what we have created is something totally unique and beautiful and which over the years to come will bring great pleasure to others.

 “A dream you dream alone is only a dream.
-A dream you dream together with someone is reality”
+A dream you dream together with someone is a reality”

 WHAT IS DIFFERENT ABOUT US?

-So you’ve done the safari, trekked in far flung places and cruised on luxury ocean liners and are wondering what’s next on your bucket list but you also like the idea that your next holiday might additionally enhance your health and well being.
-We are an increasingly health conscious population that seeks to live longer, look and feel younger than our years as well as achieving a level of health and fitness that enables us to do all of the things we wish to do.
-The health benefits that can be had from attending a retreat can therefore be a very attractive proposition but not everyone wants to be fed a diet of carrot juice and lettuce leaves, meditate and practise yoga twice a day or embark upon an assault type fitness regime that would leave many a self respecting athlete standing at the starting line.
-What we offer seeks to tick both boxes - a retreat style holiday that is in many ways potentially health enhancing and definitely different.
+So you’ve done the safari, trekked in far-flung places and cruised on luxury ocean liners and are wondering what’s next on your bucket list but you also like the idea that your next holiday might additionally enhance your health and well being.
+We are an increasingly health-conscious population that seeks to live longer, look and feel younger than our years as well as achieving a level of health and fitness that enables us to do all of the things we wish to do.
+The health benefits that can be had from attending a retreat can, therefore, be a very attractive proposition but not everyone wants to be fed a diet of carrot juice and lettuce leaves, meditate and practise yoga twice a day or embark upon an assault-type fitness regime that would leave many a self-respecting athlete standing at the starting line.
+What we offer seeks to tick both boxes - a retreat-style holiday that is in many ways potentially health-enhancing and definitely different.